inoxlang/inox/.github/ISSUE_TEMPLATE/major-bug-report.md

 ---
 name: Major Bug Report
-about: Create a report about a major bug or security issue
+about: Create a report about a major bug.
+Major vulnerabilities should be reported here https://github.com/inoxlang/inox/security/advisories/new
 title: ''
 labels: major bug
 assignees: ''